bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 1. First, tell your Bottlerocket nodes that you want them to lock to a specific version.
     - Apply the [`version-lock-bottlerocket-node` SSM Command Document previously described](#ssm-command-document-lock-to-a-specific-release).
         - In the "Command parameters" section of the Run Command page, remember to specify the full version of Bottlerocket that you want to lock to (e.g. `1.12.0`, not `1.12`).
-        - If you are using EKS, you can select all nodes in a given EKS cluster by specifying an instance tag in the "Target selection" section of the page.
+        - If you are using EKS, it is possible to select all nodes in a given EKS cluster by specifying an instance tag in the "Target selection" section of the page.
         Specify `eks:cluster-name` as the tag key, with the tag value set to your cluster name.
 2. Next, tell your Bottlerocket nodes to prepare to boot into that specific version.
     - Apply the [`update-bottlerocket-node` SSM Command Document previously described](#ssm-command-document-check-for-and-apply-updates-to-a-bottlerocket-node).